 - Colors and patterns can be very busy

 I love a good limestone slab.
 They’re often very neutral and when you want a soft and soothing palette, you can always find a complementary limestone to go with it.
 Limestone with shells embedded in the slab looks especially great in beach homes!

 - Limestone countertops are a classics due to their beauty, richness and durability

 - Slabs can have shells, fossils, or hints of underwater animals in the stone

 - The white or sandy colors are very neutral and will go with many kitchen looks

 - It’s durable, but not as durable as granite or quartzite

 - Limestones have a variety of densities, so be sure to ask your stone yard about the density of the slab you select.
 The softer the stone, the more likely it will scratch or even discolor (I have made the mistake of buying some that were softer than I thought, so always ask!)

 - You must clean and seal the stone to help make the stone last.
 I recommend doing this more than yearly

 There are so many beautiful choices and these are only a few of the natural stones available to you and your clients.
 I always want to educate my clients, so providing them with the pros and cons helps them make the best decisions for their lifestyle and budget.
-Be sure to download a free Pros and Cons for natural stone HERE!
+Download the Selecting Countertops Guide HERE!